isuPatches/android-wisefy/README.md

 ### Highlights

-- Android Q, Android R, Android S, and Android T are now supported
+- Android 10 - 14 now supported (Q, R, S, Tiramisu and Upside Down Cake) are now supported
-- Compiled with Java 11
+- Compiled with Java 17
+- Updated to Kotlin 2.x and AGP 8.x
+- New Bill of Materials for packaging
 - Rewritten with extensibility and future Android OS's in-mind
     * Future versions of the Android OS will be easier to support with the new delegate/adapter system
     * Improved modularity where APIs for OS versions are contained in their own API / API implementation files